RMDs Made Simple: Roth IRAs, Traditional IRAs, and Inherited Accounts Explained

 Here’s the simplest way to understand it:

-Feature | Inherited Traditional IRA | Inherited Roth IRA |
+| Feature | Inherited Traditional IRA | Inherited Roth IRA |

-Taxes on withdrawals | Yes | No |
+| Taxes on withdrawals | Yes | No |

-Subject to 10-year rule? | Yes | Yes |
+| Subject to 10-year rule? | Yes | Yes |

-Need annual RMDs? | Sometimes | Usually no |
+| Need annual RMDs? | Sometimes | Usually no |

-Must be fully withdrawn in 10 years? | Yes | Yes |
+| Must be fully withdrawn in 10 years? | Yes | Yes |

-Affects your tax bracket? | Yes | No |
+| Affects your tax bracket? | Yes | No |

-Bottom line:A Roth IRA avoids taxes, but it does not avoid RMD rules when inherited.
+Bottom line: A Roth IRA avoids taxes, but it does not avoid RMD rules when inherited.

 Common RMD Mistakes People Make

-Forgetting the first RMD at age 73
+Forgetting the first RMD at age 73.

-Not realizing inherited Roth IRAs still have deadlines
+Not realizing inherited Roth IRAs still have deadlines.

-Taking the wrong RMD amount from the wrong account
+Taking the wrong RMD amount from the wrong account.

-Waiting until year 10 and causing large taxable withdrawals
+Waiting until year 10 and causing large taxable withdrawals.

-Not coordinating RMDs with Social Security or Medicare timing
+Not coordinating RMDs with Social Security or Medicare timing.

-These are avoidable with the right plan.
+These mistakes are avoidable with the right plan.

-Build tax-efficient withdrawal strategies
+Building tax-efficient withdrawal strategies.

-Evaluate Roth conversions before age 73
+Evaluating Roth conversions before age 73.

-Structure inherited IRA withdrawals the right way
+Structuring inherited IRA withdrawals correctly.

 Comments